Regulation of Care

 (c) a

-person involved in preparing the personal plan of any child placed at the care
+person involved in preparing the personal plan of any child placed at the children’s

 home, or a person responsible for managing or supervising that person;